 Step 1: Look At Your Historical Usage

-To accurately set the par level for an item, examine the historical usage of that item over a certain period.
-For example, in setting the par level for a certain vodka bottle, look at your bar’s past usage and note that you used 400 vodka bottles over a period of 3 months, or 13 weeks.
+To accurately set the par level for an item, start by calculating inventory usage of that item over a certain period.
+For example, in setting the par level for a certain vodka bottle, look at your bar’s past usage and note that you used 400 vodka bottles over a period of 3 months.

-By dividing the total number of bottles used in a period of time over the number of weeks in that period, you'll get the number of bottles that your bar uses per week.
-In our example, 400 vodka bottles divided by 13 weeks, we get 30 bottles per week.
+By dividing the total number of bottles used in a period of time over the number of months, you'll get the number of bottles that your bar uses per month.
+In our example, 400 vodka bottles divided by 3 months is 133 bottles per month.

 How to Scale Setting Your Par Inventory

-This sounds quick and easy when you only have to do it for one bottle, but what happens when your bar carries more than a thousand different bottles?
+This sounds quick and easy when you only have to do it for one bottle, but what happens when your bar carries more than a thousand different bottles of varying liquor bottle sizes?
 Not only that, but your bar’s par level inventory actually changes more frequently than you think.
 For example, during Thanksgiving and Christmas, you might find your bar’s usage of every wine bottle increases significantly, while the canned beer usage decreases by 50%.
 This means you will need to make a lot of adjustments to your par levels.
-And doing this manually is extremely time-consuming and is prone to mistakes that might result in either overstocking or under-stocking.
+And doing this inventory tracking manually is extremely time-consuming and is prone to mistakes that might result in either overstocking or under-stocking.

 Bar inventory management isn’t easy and your time is precious.
 This is where BinWise Pro comes in to make your job easier.
-The platform allows you to quickly set and adjust the par level inventory for all your bottles, as well as make recommendations based on historical usage.
+Our bar inventory software allows you to quickly set and adjust the par level inventory for all your bottles, as well as make recommendations based on historical usage.
 What’s more, BinWise alerts you when your inventory is falling below the par levels and enables you to place orders directly to your distributors right through the platform.